Let me answer that question with an analogy...

 2. Take advantage of binaural meditation technology.
 It will dramatically accelerate your progress.

 3. If you feel stuck, don’t go looking for shortcuts.
 Instead, ask questions or reach out for advice from someone you can trust.
-Check back on this website for more meditation tips, or ask for help in our forum.
+Check back on this website for more meditation tips.

 4. Experiment with various types of meditation if you must, but once you have found one that feels good to you, stick with it and put the other techniques to one side.
 You'll find that the easy way to meditate is by practicing one technique regularly.